sonic-net/SONiC/doc/pac/Port Access Control.md

 ## 3.7 Manageability

 ### 3.7.1 Yang Model
 Yang Models are available for managing PAC, hostapd and MAB modules.
+SONiC YANG is added as part of this contribution.

 ### 3.7.2 Configuration Commands